Recommended Video Formats for Kindle Fire and How to Convert

 Part 3.
 How to Convert Videos to Kindle Fire with Preset Settings

-Wondershare UniConverter is such a video converter which allows you to convert videos in any formats to Kindle Fire supported one.
+Wondershare UniConverter is such a video converter that allows you to convert videos in any formats to Kindle Fire supported one.
 It supports up to 1000 different formats as well as the creation and burning of DVDs.
 It gets even better when you can also download your favorite videos or record your favorite TV shows from the popular online streaming site.
-Wondershare UniConverter can convert up to 30X faster with lossless quality as well as a sleek yet user-friendly interface.
+Wondershare UniConverter can convert up to 90X faster with lossless quality as well as a sleek yet user-friendly interface.

-Rather than asking the user to go through all the hassle of having to input the video settings themselves, there’s built-in preset for your choice of device and model at your fingertips.
+Rather than asking the user to go through all the hassle of having to input the video settings themselves, there’s a built-in preset for your choice of device and model at your fingertips.
 Free download and follow the steps below to convert videos for Kindle Fire on Windows/Mac.

 Wondershare UniConverter - Convert Videos for Kindle Fire